Allied Health

 How to Become a Patient Care Technician/Associate (PCT/A): A Step-by-Step Guide

-In this guide, we'll go through what patient care technicians do, educational requirements, and whether becoming a patient care technician is right for you.
+In this guide, we'll discuss what patient care technicians do, the educational requirements, and whether becoming a patient care technician is right for you.

 What Do Patient Care Technicians Do?

-A patient care technician's roles and responsibilities—also known as their scope of work—can vary depending on their experience, where they work and the skills that they have.
-Those trained as patient care technicians or assistants can enter professions with narrower scopes of practices as well.
-For example, they can become certified nursing assistants (CNA) or home health aides.
-The exact job responsibilities vary depending on the position and the job title, but they typically are a blend of technical, interpersonal and administrative duties.
+A patient care technician's roles and responsibilities—also known as their scope of work—can vary depending on their experience, where they work and their skills.
+Those trained as patient care technicians or assistants can also enter professions with narrower scopes of practice.
+For example, they can become certified nursing assistants (CNAs) or home health aides.
+The exact job responsibilities vary depending on the position and title, but they typically blend technical, interpersonal and administrative duties.

 • Provide basic patient care, including bathing, feeding, serving meals and catheter care.